 Surgical removal (resection) of the tumour is the most common treatment for people with early-stage pancreatic cancer who are in good health.
-Before the surgery, your treatment team may recommend that you have chemotherapy, with or without radiation therapy, to shrink the tumour.
-This is known as neoadjuvant therapy.
+However, it is only an option for about 15–20% of people with pancreatic cancer, as most people are diagnosed at a later stage.

 - Distal pancreatectomy